 Learning at Foothills Academy during COVID-19

-What learning looks like now: Following guidelines providing by Alberta Health Services and Alberta Education, we are planning for students to return to school on Sept.
+What learning looks like now: Following guidelines providing by Alberta Health Services and Alberta Education, our students returned to school on Sept.
 1 full-time with protocols in place as laid out in Scenario 1.
-Students will be supported by Foothills Academy to learn at home if they are required to isolate due to illness or because they are a close contact of a case of COVID-19.
-Support will be provided for at-home learning is via Classroom Streaming.
+Students are supported by Foothills Academy to learn at home if they are required to isolate due to illness or because they are a close contact of a case of COVID-19.
+Support is provided for at-home learning is via Classroom Streaming.
 Every person entering Foothills Academy MUST be wearing a mask, and masks MUST be

 “Everybody is like me here.”
 That’s what one student said when asked why he liked going to Foothills.
 Indeed, while the academics are exceptional, as is the staff, it’s that relatability that is a draw for families, and which sits at the very core of the school’s success.
 We all do better in environments that we can relate to, and which in turn can relate to us.
 For the students that attend, Foothills is precisely that environment.
 If you have a chance, by all means, speak to a parent of a student, and remember to bring some tissues.
 The school rightly prides itself in making a difference in the lives of the children that attend, and they have, and they do, often in very moving ways.
 The students arrive having struggled in other settings, often lagging behind their peers in significant ways.
 That changes, often from the first day.
 It’s telling that at least one of the teachers—there may be more—is a graduate of the school.
 Not only has she achieved things that, perhaps, she at one point she may not have expected of herself, she also translates that experience to the students that she teaches today.
 In her, and in the school as a whole, students are encouraged to see the possibility within themselves.
 And, oftentimes, that makes all the difference.